 Black-legged ticks and their potential to spread Lyme disease is an issue that affects not only hikers, but anyone who spends time outdoors.

 While I have no personal experience with Lyme, nearly everyone where I live in southern B.C. knows someone who has been treated for the disease, or worse, weren’t diagnosed early and now suffer with the chronic form.

 I have a brother-in-law who contracted the disease in B.C.’s Lower Mainland, and has dealt with its devastating consequences for over a decade.
 (He gave up on Canada’s inadequate medical treatment for chronic Lyme disease long ago.)

-Most of the comments to my original blog have come from concerned citizens in Ontario, another hotbed for Lyme in Canada.
+Most of the comments to my original blog have come from concerned citizens in the Maritimes and Ontario, regions where Lyme is most often found in Canada.
 These respondents all suffer the same frustrations, trying to acquire protection for themselves and their children when they’re out in the woods.

 Canadians are justifiably concerned about tick and mosquito transmitted diseases and are willing to go to great lengths to protect themselves (horse fly spray and ant repellent?).

 I can understand that Canada’s Pest Management Regulatory Agency doesn’t want to encourage a false sense of security regarding disease protection.
 The PMRA is being careful and fastidious when it comes to approval of insecticide for use by the general public, but the agency should be willing to approve products that have a proven record of safety and effectiveness everywhere else in the world.

 In the meantime, I am encouraged that Marks is continuing to work with the PMRA in its efforts to develop permethrin-treated products.
 Canadians now have a home-grown option for protection.